-***UPDATE: The Missouri Department of Natural Resources has approved the Valley Oak’s expansion Permit.***
+The Missouri Department of Natural Resources approved the Valley Oak’s expansion Permit on June 15, 2018.

 Statement from Powell Gardens CEO/President, Tabitha Schmidt: “We are disappointed that the Missouri Department of Natural Resources has made such a detrimental decision against the interest of our natural resources and public health.
 We will be pursuing all available recourse to protect our public treasure.”

 Powell Gardens has filed for an injunction and will be filing an administrative appeal in response to the Missouri Department of Natural Resource’s issuance of an operating permit to Valley Oaks Steak Company for a confined animal feeding operation (CAFO).

 You can support opposition to this expansion by BECOMING A MEMBER or make a donation to our operations.

 Powell Gardens is a 970-acre facility with 100 maintained botanical acres, housing a living museum of plant collections, architecture designed by world-renowned architect E. Fay Jones and offering events, classes, and respite to an average of 100,000 visitors each year.
 The land, purchased by the Powell Family in 1948, was incorporated as the non-profit cultural landmark it is today, in 1988.